Last updated on March 25th, 2023

 Saving money on driveway maintenance and improvements

 Driveways take a lot of abuse – as owners of leaky cars will confirm.
-A bit of maintenance on your driveway will enable it to last longer and look better for years to come.
+A bit of maintenance on your driveway will make it last longer and look better for years to come.

 The key is to tackle stains as soon as you notice them.
 The most common problem is oil stains, which should be cleaned with a specialist dedicated oil cleaner product like Resiblock or if spotted early enough, vinegar.

 Tarmac driveways can begin to wear after several years of heavy use.
-One pleasing recent product development is pre-bagged tarmac, available from most builder’s merchants, which can simply be poured and tamped into position.
+A recent product development is pre-bagged tarmac, which can simply be poured and tamped into position.
 It will weather down after a year or so.

 Gravel and stone driveways

 Gravel, which is often referred to as chipping, is a popular solution for driveway surfacing and is particularly common on larger rural properties.